BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. Select the "Capabilities" tab.
 1. Expand the "Associated Domains" tab.
 1. Enable the setting (toggle the switch).
-1. Add "applinks:bnc.lt" to the list.
+1. Add `applinks:xxxx.app.link` and `applinks:xxxx-alternate.app.link` to the list.
+Make sure `xxxx` matches the 4 character subdomain for your app (you can find it on the [dashboard here](https://dashboard.branch.io/#/settings/link)).
+If you use a custom subdomain, use that in place of the x's (eg `imgur.app.link` and `imgur-alternate.app.link`).
-1. Add any additional custom domains you have (e.g. applinks:vng.io)
+1. Add any additional custom domains you have (e.g. `applinks:vng.io`)

 ![Xcode Enable UL](docs/images/xcode-ul-enable.png)